Chen-Huizhong/Chen-Huizhong.github.io/_pages/about.md

 🎓 I am a 3rd-year master’s student at the South China Sea Institute of Oceanology, Chinese Academy of Sciences, currently completing my master’s research, which I expect to finish by summer 2026.

-📚 After earning my master’s degree, I am aiming to pursue a PhD in Oceanography, focusing on ocean modelling or relative topics.
+📚 After earning my master’s degree, I am aiming to pursue a PhD in Oceanography, focusing on ocean modelling or relevant topics.

 ----
 My research Interest includes: